 Under the existing Basel I-based guidelines, the minimum ratio of total capital to risk-weighted assets (which are primarily the credit risk equivalents of balance sheet assets and certain off-balance sheet items such as standby letters of credit, but also include a nominal market risk equivalent balance related to foreign exchange and debt/equity trading activities) is eight percent.
 At least half of the total capital must be composed of tier 1 capital, which includes common stockholders' equity (including retained earnings), qualifying non-cumulative perpetual preferred stock (and, for bank holding companies only, a limited amount of qualifying cumulative perpetual preferred stock and a limited amount of trust preferred securities), and minority interests in the equity accounts of consolidated subsidiaries, less goodwill, other disallowed intangibles, and disallowed deferred tax assets, among other items.
-The Federal Reserve Board also has adopted a minimum leverage ratio for bank holding companies, requiring tier 1 capital of at least three percent of average quarterly total consolidated assets (as defined for regulatory purposes), net of goodwill and certain other intangible assets.
+The Federal Reserve Board also has adopted a minimum leverage ratio for bank holding companies, requiring tier 1 capital of at least four percent (unless the institution is ranked a composite 1 under the CAMELS rating system) of average quarterly total consolidated assets (as defined for regulatory purposes), net of goodwill and certain other intangible assets.

-The federal banking regulators have also established risk-based and leverage capital guidelines that FDIC-insured depository institutions are required to meet.
+The federal banking regulators have also established risk-based and leverage capital guidelines that FDIC-insured depository institutions, such as the Bank, are required to meet.
 These regulations are generally similar to those established by the Federal Reserve Board for bank holding companies.
+The Bank's risk-based and leverage capital ratios remained strong at December 31, 2013 and were well above the minimum regulatory requirements established by U.S. banking regulators.
 The risk-based and leverage capital ratios for the Corporation and the Bank, together with the regulatory minimum ratios and the ratios required for classification as "well-capitalized," are provided in the following chart.

-Risk-Based and Leverage Ratios as of December 31, 2012

-Tier 1 Total Leverage

-Capital Capital Ratio

-Northern Trust Corporation 12.8% 14.3% 8.2%

-The Northern Trust Company 11.9 13.7 7.6

-Minimum required ratio 4.0 8.0 3.0

-"Well capitalized" minimum ratio 6.0 10.0 5.0
+Risk-Based and Leverage Capital Ratios as of December 31, 2013 Tier 1 Capital Total Capital Tier 1 Leverage Ratio Northern Trust Corporation 13.4% 15.8% 7.9% The Northern Trust Company 11.5 % 14.3% 6.8% Minimum required ratio 4.0% 8.0% 3.0 or 4.0% "Well-capitalized" minimum ratio 6.0% 10.0% 5.0%